awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 RDS Custom doesn't support AWS\-managed KMS keys\.

-Make sure that the symmetric encryption key that you use gives the AWS Identity and Access Management \(IAM\) role in your IAM instance profile access to the `kms:Decrypt` and `kms:GenerateDataKey` operations\.
+Make sure that your symmetric encryption key grants access to the `kms:Decrypt` and `kms:GenerateDataKey` operations to the AWS Identity and Access Management \(IAM\) role in your IAM instance profile\.
 If you have a new symmetric encryption key in your account, no changes are required\.
-Otherwise, make sure that your symmetric encryption key's policy can give access to these operations\.
+Otherwise, make sure that your symmetric encryption key's policy grants access to these operations\.

 For more information about configuring IAM for RDS Custom for Oracle, see [Step 3: Configure IAM and your VPC](#custom-setup-orcl.iam-vpc)\.